Skip to main content

 • A few light snacks

-• An extra bag to pack gifts and samples the hospital provides
+• An extra bag to pack gifts and samples given out by the hospital

 What to pack for baby

-The hospital will have everything you need for your baby during your stay, including diapers, wipes, blankets, and gowns, but you’ll want to have a few special things packed for your little one for their first trip home.
+The hospital will have everything you need for your baby during your stay, including diapers, wipes, blankets, and gowns.
+You’ll want to have a few special things for your little one for their trip home.

 • Going home outfit and hat (you may want to pack two options in different sizes)